-- The Applied Biology programme at UEL has been running for over 30 years - The programme at UEL has been designed to offer students a wide range of options enabling them to specialise in areas of biology which appeal to them.
+- The Human Biology programme is derived from the Applied Biology programme which has been running at UEL for over 30 years - The programme at UEL has been designed to offer students a wide range of options enabling them to specialise in areas of biology which appeal to them.
 The programme starts with a common first year which introduces the basics and provides a grounding in a wide range of areas of biology enabling students to make a more informed choice of options later in the programme.
-At level 2 all students study a module in molecular biology but the rest of level 2 and all of level 3 contains a range of optional modules for students to select covering areas such as physiology, biochemistry, genetics, microbiology, immunology, forensic biology, pharmacology and toxicology. - All modules offer extensive laboratory training through all years of the programme enhancing student employability - The first year is shared with other Bioscience degrees at UEL, providing the option to transfer to a specialist biology degree at the end of the first year.
+At level 2 all students study modules in molecular biology and practical and employability skills but the rest of level 2 and all of level 3 contains a range of optional modules for students to select covering areas such as physiology, biochemistry, genetics, microbiology, immunology, forensic biology, pharmacology and toxicology. - All modules offer extensive laboratory training through all years of the programme enhancing student employability - The first year is shared with other Bioscience degrees at UEL, providing some option to transfer to other programmes at the end of the first year.